Lotus rigidus, Shrubby Deervetch

 Common Name: Shrubby Deervetch

-Also Called: Deer Vetch and Desert Rock Pea
+Also Called: Deer Vetch, Desert Rock Pea

 Family: Fabaceae or Leguminosae Family